Channel State Acquisition in Uplink NOMA for Cellular-Connected UAV: Exploitation of Doppler and Modulation Diversities: Introduction

 \subsection{Contribution and organization}

-We propose a NOMA scheme, which is referred to as {\em sky-ground (SG)} NOMA, where a flying AU is paired with a static (i.e., fixed) TU.
-The AU and TU have different channel conditions and their received power can be rather different at the BS, regardless of their transmit power: indeed, the air-to-ground (A2G) channel is both time- and frequency-selective (i.e., doubly-selective) with significant Doppler shifts, whereas the TU-to-BS channel is predominately frequency-selective with negligible Doppler effect.
-To counteract the frequency-selectivity of both channels, the AU and TU resort to the orthogonal frequency-division multiplexing (OFDM) transmission format.
-To improve the user separation capability of the BS, we propose to introduce a further discriminating factor between the two users in the modulation domain: the TU transmits circular symbols, whereas the AU employs noncircular modulation formats.
+We consider a NOMA uplink scheme, which is referred to as {\em sky-ground (SG)} NOMA, where a flying AU is paired with a static (i.e., fixed) TU.
+The AU and TU have different propagation conditions and their received power can be rather different at the BS, regardless of their transmit power: indeed, the air-to-cellular (A2C) channel between the AU and the elevated terrestrial BS is doubly selective with significant Doppler shifts,\footnote{The air-to-cellular channel is different from the air-to-ground one due to the non-negligible height of terrestrial BSs.} whereas the TU-to-BS channel is predominately frequency-selective with negligible Doppler effects.
+We propose to {\em exploit} the different mobile profiles of the AU and TU rather than to {\em counteract} the Doppler effects induced by the mobility of the UAV.
+In particular, the AU is allowed to continuously transmit along all its trajectory.

-As a first contribution, we develop a reception structure that jointly exploits the different properties of the AU and TU in the Doppler and modulation domains.
-Specifically, exploitation of the different Doppler profiles of the two users leads to a time-varying SIC-aided detector that relies on the {\em almost-cyclostationarity (ACS) properties} of the received signal \cite{Gardner-book}, where SIC decoding is performed on a symbol-level (rather than user-level) principle.
-On the other hand, the different circular/noncircular features of the AU and TU can be exploited by resorting to {\em widely-linear (WL)} (rather than linear) processing schemes \cite{Picinbono}.
+To counteract the frequency-selectivity of both channels, the AU and TU resort to the OFDM transmission format.
+To improve the user separation capability of the BS, we propose to exploit a further source of diversity between the two users in the modulation domain: in both training (or pilot) and data phases, the TU transmits {\em circular} symbols, whereas the AU employs {\em noncircular} modulation.